gobengo/StreamHub-SDK-Experiments/src/main.coffee.md

 Ask the SDK to create us some streams for the Collection pointed to by the options.
 We'll only use the `streams.main` stream for now, and it will give us real-time data.

 When the stream is readable, we'll read data from it and render the data using `renderData`.
-If the stream ever emits 'end', restart the stream to continue polling.

         sdk.createLivefyreStreams opts, (err, stream) ->